Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 Getting the groceries you ordered!

-• Cross department collaboration (Customer Experience and Associate Experience).
-Collaborated with product managers, product designers, engineers, stakeholders and design research
+• Cross department collaboration between customer experience and supply chain.
+Collaborated with multiple product managers, product designers, engineers, program managers, stakeholders and design research

 Background